What Tactics Do Insurance Companies Use to Minimize Settlements?

 In Texas, the unfortunate reality is that insurance companies have laws written in their favor.
 That’s the world you live in, whether you want to or not.
 They have power like this in many states.
 But, Missouri, where our other office is located (in St. Louis), has much fairer laws.

 It’s too bad things work out that way.
 But, they do.
 Insurance companies do give a lot of lip service to covering your accident fairly.
 It makes them look good.
 And it minimizes the chances legislators would ever get on their case.

 But, don’t fall for it!
 When you watch their actions, a far different story comes to the surface.

-They Will Try to Settle Your Injury Claim ASAP
+They Will Try To Settle Your Accident Injury Claim ASAP

 Why are they so eager to help you?
 Well, in Texas you have a 2-year statute of limitations on personal and property damage for auto accidents like these.
 So, the insurance company knows that if you are seriously injured, you could have thousands of dollars in medical expenses for years to come.

-The Claims Adjusters Will Be Eerily Nice To You
+The Claims Adjusters Will Be Eerily Nice To You.
+Here’s Why.

 Wouldn’t it be great if you could call your insurance company and get this good of service all the time?
 Why are they so concerned with the harm you’ve experienced, and so friendly and nice?
 They’re not treating you like a number, routing you through an endless phone maze, like they normally would if you called any other time.